brachioplasty

 How to Prepare for an Arm Lift

 Preparing for an arm lift surgery involves undergoing a medical evaluation, adjusting current medications, and stopping smoking.
-Patients are advised to avoid taking blood thinning medication, anti-inflammatory drugs, and herbal supplements a week before the procedure to prevent excessive swelling or bruising.
+Patients are advised to avoid taking blood-thinning medication, anti-inflammatory drugs, and herbal supplements a week before the procedure to prevent excessive swelling or bruising.

 It’s also important to take time off work for 5-7 days and arrange for someone to drive you home after surgery.
 Having a companion to stay with you for at least the first night will help you rest more and recover faster.